rainforestapp/FrontendPractices/UnitTesting.md

 ### Shallow vs Mount

-We like the idea of shallow rendering because it constraints ourself to testing a component as a unit, and ensures that we are not asserting the behaviour of child components.
+We like the idea of shallow rendering because it constraints ourselves to testing a component as a unit, and ensures that we are not asserting the behaviour of child components.
 However, there are 2 very common pattern that severely diminishes the value of shallow rendering:

 #### Internal subcomponents are not rendered